Table of Contents

 Like the medicine cabinet that has all kinds of non-medicine things in it that tumble out on top of you when you go to find the Ibuprofen.

 Decide what stays where it is, what’s trash, what’s donate-able and what needs to be moved to another area of the home.
+Check out our guide to recycling and throwing away electronics and other hazardous materials.

 It’s a good idea to think about the room that you are in and what purposes that room serves for you before you start this step.
 Do you really want to keep a bucket of tools under your kitchen sink or is there a better place in your home for that?